Judith E. Lipson, M.A.

 Unfortunately, Gen Z seems to have another tragedy in common as well.
 As I listen to today’s children and teens, one key component of their life is that they all have been affected by the 1999 mass shooting at Columbine High School.
 These students’ school experiences [Read more…]

-Filed Under: Articles, Educational, Spiritual/Metaphysical Tagged With: ADHD, autism, channeling, crystal children, energy healing, evolution, Generation Z, Indigos, intuition, March for our lives, millenials, oneness, paradigms, spiritual evolution, star children
+Filed Under: Articles, Autism, Educational, Spiritual/Metaphysical Tagged With: ADHD, autism, channeling, crystal children, energy healing, evolution, Generation Z, Indigos, intuition, March for our lives, millenials, oneness, paradigms, spiritual evolution, star children

 One Introvert’s Experience at THE MARCH FOR OUR LIVES